-Brooks showed his more playful side with this uptempo hit, whose deliberately provocative lyrics were riddled with sexual innuendo.
+Brooks shows his more playful side with this uptempo hit, the deliberately provocative lyrics of which are riddled with sexual innuendo.
 The song features an impressive vocal performance, in which Brooks delivers the lyrics in a rapid-fire manner that partially obscures many of the more suggestive lines.
 Many Brooks-inspired American Idol hopefuls have attempted to tackle this tongue-tying tune, but his commanding vocal charisma can’t be matched.
 The spitfire song was released in 1993, and reached No. 1 after an impressive six-week race to the top.

 “Much Too Young (to Feel This Damn Old)”

 Brooks made his debut with “Much Too Young (to Feel This Damn Old)” in 1989 on Capitol Records.
 The song tells the story of a broken-down rodeo rider whose vagabond lifestyle costs him his life at home when his long-suffering love finally leaves — but the lyrics could just as easily be about a traveling musician.
 Brooks name-checks one of his own favorites, rodeo musician Chris LeDoux, in the song, which he co-wrote with Randy Taylor.